rsta2/circle-docs/docs/system-services/multi-core-support.rst

+.. _Multi-core support:

 Multi-core support
 ~~~~~~~~~~~~~~~~~~

 Beginning with the Raspberry Pi 2, four cores are provided by a Cortex-A CPU.
 Circle distinguishes between the primary core 0 and the secondary cores 1 to 3 in a way, that all system operations including interrupt handling are running on the primary core 0.
 The secondary cores are free to be used by the application.
 This allows to implement time-critical or time-consuming operations on the secondary cores, without being disturbed by interrupts or other system functions.
+The optional scheduler and all tasks are running on core 0 too (see :ref:`Multitasking`).

 Circle supports multi-core applications by handling the start-up of the secondary cores with the class :ref:`CMultiCoreSupport`, with the synchronization class :ref:`CSpinLock` and with :ref:`Memory Barriers`.